High-Growth Investing: PEG Ratio Secrets Revealed

 Investing based on the PEG ratio contrasts with the traditional P/E ratio by adding the dimension of growth rate.
 A lower PEG ratio may indicate a stock is undervalued, given its earnings prospects.
 Investors are attracted to stocks with a PEG ratio of less than 1, which suggests a company is undervalued relative to its expected earnings growth.

-For instance, if Company A has a P/E ratio 15 and a projected earnings growth rate of 20% per year, its PEG ratio is 0.75 (15 P/E divided by 20% growth).
+For instance, if Company A has a P/E ratio of 15 and a projected earnings growth rate of 20% per year, its PEG ratio is 0.75 (15 P/E divided by 20% growth).
 On the other hand, Company B, with a P/E ratio of 30 and the same earnings growth rate, will have a PEG ratio of 1.5, which might be seen as overvalued.

 Another dimension that investors take into account is the timeframe.
 The growth rate considered can be past growth, extrapolations of past growth, or forward (future) growth estimates, which often consider analyst expectations.
 These considerations influence an investor’s assessment of an investment’s risk and potential return.